Do Different Groups Have Comparable Privacy Tradeoffs?

 2018

 Rezvan Joshaghani, Michael D. Ekstrand, Bart Knijnenburg, and Hoda Mehrpouyan.
 2018.
 Do Different Groups Have Comparable Privacy Tradeoffs?.
-At Moving Beyond a ‘One-Size Fits All’ Approach: Exploring Individual Differences in Privacy, a workshop at CHI 2018.
+In Moving Beyond a ‘One-Size Fits All’ Approach: Exploring Individual Differences in Privacy, a workshop at CHI 2018.
 NSF PAR 10222636.
-Cited 2 times.
-Cited 2 times.
+Cited 4 times.
+Cited 4 times.

 Abstract